Koppeltaal/Koppeltaal-Documentation/_docs/koppelaal-1.2/write-connector.md

 Configuring a domain to test the connector.

 - _TestConnector_ domain is available on the edge server
+- Register the connector (as an application) to this domain through [Koppeltaal support]
-- Configure connector (as appliciation) in the admin area
+- Configure connector in the admin area
-    - Configure SSO url
+    - Configure SSO url for launch purposes

 ## Delivery aftercare